Canon 1Ds Mark III vs Ricoh GR III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Ricoh GR III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark III does not offer wifi capability.
+In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GR III is a recent model that features in the current product line-up of Ricoh.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark III or the Ricoh GR III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.